pipelinelabo/datalaiq-wiki/gui/queries/queries.md

 ### Start a template

 The "Start a template" option opens the New Template page with the current query pre-populated.
-Templates are essentially stored queries in Gravwell which contain a *variable*.
+Templates are essentially stored queries in DatalaiQ which contain a *variable*.
 They are used to build investigative dashboards or in combination with actionables to launch a query based on a portion of the results of a previous search.
 Templates, actionables, and investigative dashboards are documented elsewhere.

 ![](template.png)

 ## Timeframe sub-selection

-For many queries, Gravwell will display a timeframe sub-selection interface above the search results.
+For many queries, DatalaiQ will display a timeframe sub-selection interface above the search results.
 This is a small chart, where the x-axis covers the query's timeframe and the y-axis represents the number of entries.

 ![](timeframe.png)